Ho-ChunHuang-NOAA/Personal_EMC_Verification_Webpage/README.md

 # Personal_EMC_Verification_Webpage
-Code/scripts for the EMC AQM verification website on the RADM
+Code/scripts for the EMC AQM verification website on the RZDM